 Bruce Power sets site record for output with 49.02 Terawatt-hours, which equalled 34% of Ontario’s electricity.
 Bruce Power collaborates with the County of Bruce to launch the Economic Development and Innovation Initiative, which sees 12 companies open offices or warehouses in Bruce, Grey or Huron counties, boosting the local economy.
 Over 4,000 take part in the Summer Bus Tour Program, which runs in July and August.

 Unit 8 sets a site record by continuously operating for 623 days before it was removed for a planned maintenance outage.
 Bruce Power receives a 10-year operating licence extension from the Canadian Nuclear Safety Commission.
-The Independent Electricity System Operator (IESO) verifies Bruce Power’s final cost estimate for the Unit 6 Major Component Replacement Project, guaranteeing its start on Jan.
-1, 2020.
+The Independent Electricity System Operator (IESO) verifies Bruce Power’s final cost estimate for the Unit 6 Major Component Replacement Project.
 Over 40 companies move into the Bruce County region to support Bruce Power MCR.

 A 129,000-square-foot training facility opened in preparation for the Major Component Replacement project.
 Unit 5 surpassed its record of 520 consecutive days and Unit 1 established a post-refurbishment record run of 193 days.
 Announcements around the production of life-saving isotopes included: Bruce Power completes first successful harvest of High Specific Acivity (HAS) Cobalt; a partnership with Kinectrics and Framatome is formed to enable production of Lutetium-177; the Saugeen Ojibway Nation and Bruce Power agreed to jointly market new isotopes and create new economic opportunities within the SON territory; Bruce Power, Nordion and Xcision agreed on a framework to support the use of Cobalt-60 and the GammaPod for cancer treatments; and agreements involving Bruce Power, Kinectrics, Framatome and Munich-based ITM will establish Ontario as a leading global hub for medical isotopes.